julgitt/Online-Store/README.md

 # Online Store
  The project was carried out in a team of three as part of the course Selected Elements of Software Design Practice.

+ I was working on the backend in the project.

 ### My main responsibilities:
  - implementing the repository pattern